samuelbalogh/remote/Readme.md

 - Increased communication regarding availability.
 	- For longer breaks, I suggest signaling them in the specific team channel.
 "Heading off for lunch, will be back in around 40 mins.".
 	- For shorter breaks (cofee, bio, etc), I suggest just updating your profile status (Cmd + Shift + Y)
 - Clocking off: be clear about when you are finishing work.
-No "Irish goodbye"
+No "Irish goodbye".
+- End of day update (optional): summarise what you worked on that day and what you have achieved, and what the challenges were.

 ### A question about engineering discussions